Thank You for Helping Shape the Revenue and Rating Plan

 The Revenue and Rating Plan sets the framework for how Council manages its revenue, including how rates and charges are applied each year.

-Its purpose is to outline the most appropriate and affordable approach to revenue and rating for the City of Ballarat.
+Its purpose is to outline the most appropriate approach to revenue and rating for the City of Ballarat.
 Alongside other income sources, it helps ensure Council can fund the priorities set out in the Council Plan.

 The plan: